-Move Over BYND: Air-Based Meat Is A Real Thing
+Move Over Beyond Meat: Air-Based Meat Is A Real Thing

-Air Protein is a California-based startup that can make food out of thin air, Cnet reported in mid-November.
+Air Protein is a California-based startup that can make food out of thin air.

 Air Protein can make meatless alternatives by extracting elements found in the air, including oxygen, carbon dioxide and nitrogen, according to Cnet.
 The company then converts the extracted elements into an edible product by using renewable energy and a fermentation process.